jingcjie/cloud_otp/README.md

 1. 🔄 **Easy Transfer**: Quickly move your OTP setups to another device or authenticator app.
 2. 💾 **Secure Backup**: Generate and save QR codes for all your OTPs as a foolproof backup method.
-3. 🔓 **No Lock-in**: You're never trapped in our ecosystem - your OTP setups are always portable.
+3. 🔓 **No Lock-in**: You're never trapped in this app - your OTP setups are always portable.
 4. 📸 **Quick Setup**: Easily set up new devices by scanning your saved QR codes.

 To use this feature, simply select the OTP you want to export and choose the "Export as QR" option.
 You can then save the QR code image securely or use it immediately to set up the OTP in another app.